microcks/microcks.io/content/documentation/guides/administration/organizing-repository.md

 features.feature.repository-filter.label-list=domain,status
 ```

-> 💡 You may check the [Application Configuration reference](/documentation/references/configuration/application-config#repository-filtering-properties) documentation to get comprehensive list and explanations of above properties.
+> 💡 You may check the [Application Configuration reference](/documentation/references/configuration/application-config#repository-filtering-properties) documentation for a comprehensive list and explanations of the above properties.

 ## 3. Segmenting management responsibilities

-The final techniques of repository organization is to distribute/segment the management permissions between different users.
+The final technique of repository organization is to distribute/segment the management permissions between different users.

 As an example, if you defined the `domain` label as the master with `customer`, `finance` and `sales` values, you'll be able to define users with the `manager` role **only** for the APIs & Services that have been labeled accordingly.
 Sarah may be defined as a `manager` for `domain=customer` and `domain=finance` services, while John may be defined as the `manager` for `domain=sales` APIs & services.

-For that, we rely on the `features.properties` configuration file found on the server side Here's below the portion of `features.properties` configuration used for enabling `repository-tenancy`:
+For that, we rely on the `features.properties` configuration file found on the server side.
+Here's below the portion of `features.properties` configuration used for enabling `repository-tenancy`:

 ```properties
 features.feature.repository-tenancy.enabled=true